kefoto/CNN/README.md

 https://www.youtube.com/watch?v=KuXjwB4LzSA&ab_channel=3Blue1Brown

-The conversion from Image into list of integer matrices in csv:
+The conversion from Image into a list of integer matrices in CSV:

 https://pjreddie.com/projects/mnist-in-csv/